 - EAB Preparedness Plan Update (2019)

 Licensed Tree Services

-The following list of tree services are licensed by the Department of Public Works and are available to address questions and concerns about ash trees located on private property.
+Refer to the Forestry Services section under Public Works for a list of tree service companies that are licensed by the Department of Public Works and are available to address questions and concerns about ash trees located on private property.

 Ash Tree Inventory